 Then the venerable Ānanda approached the workplace of the Brahman Gopaka Moggallāna.
 The Brahman Gopaka Moggallāna saw the venerable Ānanda coming from afar.
 Seeing him, he said: “Let venerable Ānanda come.
 Welcome to venerable Ānanda.
 It has been a long time since venerable Ānanda found an opportunity to come here.
 Let venerable Ānanda sit; this seat is prepared.”

 The venerable Ānanda sat down on the prepared seat.
 The Brahman Gopaka Moggallāna also, having taken a certain low seat, sat down to one side.
-Sitting to one side, the Brahman Gopaka Moggallāna said to the venerable Ānanda: “Is there, sir Ānanda, even one bhikkhu who is completely and perfectly endowed in every way with those qualities that were possessed by venerable Gotama, when he became an |Arahant::a worthy one, an epithet of a fully awakened being [arahant]|, a perfectly Awakened One?”
+Sitting to one side, the Brahman Gopaka Moggallāna said to the venerable Ānanda: “Is there, sir Ānanda, even one bhikkhu who is completely and perfectly endowed in every way with those qualities that were possessed by venerable Gotama, when he became an |Arahant::a worthy one, a fully awakened being, epithet of the Buddha [arahant]|, a perfectly Awakened One?”

 “There is no single bhikkhu, brahmin, who possesses in each and every way all those qualities with which the Blessed One was endowed when he became the Arahant, the perfectly Awakened One.
 For brahmin, the Blessed One is the one who gives rise to the path not previously arisen, the producer of the path not previously produced, the declarer of the path not previously declared; he is the knower of the path, the expert in the path, the one skilled in the path.
 And now, disciples live following that path and become endowed with it afterwards.”